 I'm interested.
 What do I do now?

 Please view the Dual Enrollment Checklist for details and next steps.

 Things to be aware of

-Fast Forward students are treated the same as all other Pellissippi State students.
+Dual Enrollment students are treated the same as all other Pellissippi State students.
 In fact, unless a student self-discloses, it is entirely possible that his or her professor will never know that a dual enrollment student is in the class.
-It is also important to remember that Fast Forward courses become part of a student's permanent college transcript.
+It is also important to remember that Dual Enrollment courses become part of a student's permanent college transcript.
 No matter where you plan to attend college after graduation, a copy of your Pellissippi transcript will be required.
 Finally, please keep in mind that college professors cannot speak with parents about student attendance, grades, etc. unless the student signs a waver form.
 This is true even if the student is a minor.